 Ultimately, what I came to see about myself as a teacher is that it doesn’t really matter what is done to me by the system, or those forces trying to degrade or outright dismantle it.
 Or, rather, I simply can’t let my fear of what might happen control what I do.
 What matters is my dedication to my students.

 Having said this, I can already guess the hackles that might be rising with some.
 What I am saying flies in the face of common sense, or worse, validates the ideologies of corporate reformers.
-But before growling sets in, let me clarify that I am talking about a shift within my heart, not a shift in my awareness or my values.
+But before low growling sets in, let me clarify that I am talking about a shift within my heart, not a shift in my awareness or my values.

 It is not that none of these terrible things won’t happen.
 They may very well happen.
-What occurred to me, however, is that I have been living like a rabbit beneath a hawk.
-And regardless of whether I’ll have a job in five years, regardless of whether American society will descend into a Hobbesian dystopia, is my rabbit mentality helping anyone, least of all myself?
+What occurred to me, however, is that I have lived like a rabbit beneath a hawk.
+And regardless of whether I’ll have a job in five years, regardless of whether American society will descend into a Hobbesian dystopia, my rabbit mentality isn’t helping anyone, least of all myself?
 This fear of what might happen in the world is endemic to American society.
-In his collection, Fates Worse Than Death (1991), Kurt Vonnegut writes about the social psychology behind nuclear arms, observing that it is our fear of being enslaved, rather than our fear of death that drove the madness of the arms race (today that threat has been largely replaced by terrorism, ecological decline and global pandemics).
-Yet considering slavery in ours and our perceived enemies histories, he writes:
+In his collection, <i>Fates Worse Than Death</i> (1991), Kurt Vonnegut writes about the social psychology behind nuclear arms, observing that it is our fear of being enslaved, rather than our fear of death that drove the madness of the arms race (today that threat has been largely replaced by terrorism, ecological decline and global pandemics).
+Yet considering slavery in ours and our perceived enemies’ histories, he writes:

 [T]he last time Americans were slaves, and the last time Russians were slaves, they displayed astonishing spiritual strengths and resourcefulness.
 They were good at loving one another.
 They trusted God.
 They discovered in the simplest, most natural satisfactions reasons to be glad to be alive.
 There were able to believe that better days were coming in the sweet by-and-by.
 And here is the fascinating statistic: They committed suicide less often than their masters did (143).

-Vonnegut, the Twain of our time has been accused of being a curmudgeon, but really he is one of the most hopeful and optimistic of our great thinkers.
+Vonnegut, the Twain of our time, has been accused of being a curmudgeon, but really he is one of the most hopeful and optimistic of our great thinkers.
 He is not suggesting that we make peace with some inevitable fate.
 He is exhorting us to get straight with ourselves about the limitless power we possess to transform our lives and the lives of others.
 Daisaku Ikeda writes: